-EMISSIONS REDUCTION PROGRAMS AND INNOVATIONS

-DUAL-FUEL ENGINES

-With dual-fuel engines, we can offer pressure pumping and contract drilling services with a fuel mixture of up to 70 percent natural gas.
+EMISSIONS REDUCTION PROGRAMS AND INNOVATIONS DUAL-FUEL ENGINES With dual-fuel engines, we can offer pressure pumping and contract drilling services with a fuel mixture of up to 70 percent natural gas.
 Substitution of cleaner-burning natural gas in place of diesel fuel is significantly better from an environmental perspective, as natural gas generates less carbon monoxide than diesel fuel, as well as less nitrogen oxide (NOx), enabling our engines to burn cleaner and reduce greenhouse gas emissions, which improves air quality.
 Within our pressure pumping business, a number of our spreads are currently dual-fuel capable.
-Our contract drilling business maintains approximately 60 dual-fuel rig power systems.
-Our dual-fuel engines' operational successes have been recognized in an article in E&P Magazine, an industry publication.
+Our contract drilling business maintains approximately 69 dual-fuel rig power systems.